KBomba/MinerControl/README.md

 - yaamp - Config section for YAAMP, omit to not use this service
   - (settings are the same as nicehash, except for detectstratum)
   - pricemode - 0 = current estimate, 1 = 24hr estimate, 2 = 24hr actual
+  - <i>KBomba-Mod</i>
+  - balancemode - 0 = all unpaid, 1= sold on markets but unpaid, 2 = all unsolds, 3 = all paid ever, 4 = all paid, sold and unconfirmed.
 - ltcrabbit - Config section for LTCRabbit, omit to not use this service
   - (settings are the same as nicehash, except for detectstratum)
   - apikey - your API key to use in gathering prices